+The holiday season is a great time to make new memories and spend time with those you love.
 Like the rest of us, children with special needs will be better able to experience the joy and meaning of the holidays if they are participants in, not just observers of, special activities.
-The extra time and patience it requires to include them in holiday traditions will be well worth the effort for you and your children.
+Taking extra time to make sure to include them in holiday traditions will be well worth the effort for you and your family.

-Erica Kearney M.A., BCBA, LABA is Executive Director at the May Center School for Autism and Developmental Disabilities in West Springfield, Mass.
+Erica Kearney M.A., LABA, BCBA is Executive Director at the May Center School for Autism and Developmental Disabilities in Chicopee, Mass.
 She can be contacted at firstname.lastname@example.org.

 May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis, serving individuals with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
 Founded more than 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
 May Institute operates five schools for children and adolescents with ASD and other developmental disabilities, including one in West Springfield, and our newest school in Chicopee, Mass.
 For more information, call 800.778.7601 or visit www.mayinstitute.org.